 Spokane, Wash., offers luxury that rivals bigger cities at affordable price points.
 Plus, it’s easy to access – Spokane International Airport is 10 minutes from downtown.
 The perfect mix of urban chic and natural beauty, inexpensive yet memorable attractions include Huntington Park and its majestic Spokane Falls (the second largest urban waterfall in the U.S.), zip lining over tree tops, white water rafting on the Spokane River and hiking the 90-acre Manito Park on Spokane’s South Hill.

-Which one of these value destinations would you most like to see this summer?
-Share with us in the comments.
+Which one of these value destinations would you most like to visit?
+Share with us in the comments and start planning your summer travel by searching for flights, hotels and vacation deals on Cheapflights.com.Start your flight search

 Feature image: iStockPhoto/EHStock